toobeeh/skribbltypo/Readme.md

 Svelte components should be created in their feature/setup module, and should reside in the respective folder.
 Features and Setups should pass themselves (`this`) as a prop to the component, to separate controller and template, and execute as few code as possible in the svelte script tag.

+## UX
+### Toasts
+Toasts should be used at every action the user takes, where the result might not be immediately visible.
+Toasts should be used in feature classes, never in a service.
+If a service errors, it should throw an error.
+Features should catch the error either using conditions, try-catch or rxjs catch operator.
+The feature should then log the error to have detailed typo logs, throw the error to have a stack trace available and then reject the toast with a message.